Identify Dyslexia

 Next, we collect a writing sample and ask them to spell words that correspond with their grade levels.
 We ask them to read for us.
 We determine what kinds of mistakes they make when they’re reading.
 We also play games to help determine if there are any cognitive delays that might be impacting their reading ability.

-Lastly, we’re going to assess their phonological and phonemic awareness.
+Lastly, we’ll assess their phonological and phonemic awareness.
 This portion of the test is the most important.
 We need to determine if they can hear the sounds within words.

 This bundled information can give us a snapshot of the things the student struggles with and the areas in which they excel.